AWS Cost Categories

 The rule builder allows you to create cost category values.
 These values represent the internal organizational units.
-Use category rules using custom logic to build groups of cost line items.
-You can define categories using the rule builder or the JSON editor.
+Define category rules using custom logic to build groups of cost line items.
+You can create Cost Categories using the rule builder or the JSON editor.

 Continuing with the example, you can build out two teams, one called Alpha and the other called Beta.
 In the first rule, you can give the value Alpha to certain accounts, choose the Accounts as dimension, and select the accounts that are in Team Alpha.

 You can continue writing more rules for each team.
-Each rule has priority order so the first rules will have precedence over the later rules.
+But the rules are listed in a priority order and have precedence over the later rules.

 Visualize your categories in AWS Cost Explorer

-Similar to Cost Allocation Tags, you can filter and group by Cost Categories by first selecting the Cost Category name, then its corresponding value.
+Similar to Cost Allocation Tags, you can filter and group by Cost Categories by selecting the Cost Category name, then its corresponding value as the filter.

-In CUR, the Cost Category Name will appear as a new column and its associated costs will have the value.
+In the Cost and Usage Report, the Cost Category name will appear as a new column with its associated information.